shihaocao/scao-quartz-website/content/notes/marino-pasta.md

 ## Instructions

-1. Add chicken broth to a pot; add water and salt until there’s enough liquid to cook the pasta, then bring to a boil.
+1. Add chicken broth to a pot; add water and salt until there's enough liquid to cook the pasta, then bring to a boil.
 2. Add the spinach to the boiling water to help remove its bitterness.
 3. Chop the onion.
 4. Cut the bell peppers into strips.